christianfrey/macos-screenshot-timestamps/README.md

 python3 fix_screenshot_timestamps.py
 ```

-* The script currently uses the current working directory (.) to search for screenshots.
+* The script searches for screenshots in the current working directory.
-* The script updates the **modification time** to match the date and time found in the filename.
+* It updates the **modification time** to match the timestamp found in the filename.

 ## Requirements